 Progress Software can help you make significant headway when managing and deploying business applications.
 The company's software is used for tasks such as business process management, application integration, data management and analysis, and application development and deployment.
 Progress' products encompass desktops, servers, mainframes, and data centers, and can be implemented in a variety of computing environments such as Linux, Unix, and Windows.
 Progress serves about 140,000 organizations in more than 180 countries, with clients coming from industries such as financial services, health care, manufacturing, and technology.

-Sales & Marketing
+Sales and Marketing

-Mergers & Acquisitions
+Mergers and Acquisitions